Fanfare: History

 In French usage, fanfare also may refer to a hunting signal (given either on "starting" a stag, or after the kill when the hounds are given their share of the animal).
 In both France and Italy, fanfare was the name given in the 19th century to a military or civilian brass band.
 In French, this usage continues to the present, and distinguishes the all-brass band from bands of mixed brass and woodwind, which is called Harmonie.
+The same applies in Belgium and the Netherlands, where competitions for fanfares are held to this day, well separate from other wind ensembles such as brass bands and harmonies.
 Fanfares have been imitated in art music as early as the 14th century.
 Examples in opera include a fanfare for the governor's arrival in Beethoven's Fidelio, act 2.
 In the 20th century, well-known composed fanfares include Aaron Copland's Fanfare for the Common Man (1942), for brass and percussion, and Igor Stravinsky's Fanfare for a New Theatre (1964), for two trumpets.

 Copland's Fanfare is one of a series of 18 commissioned by Cincinnati Symphony Orchestra conductor Eugene Goossens in 1942–43, each to open a concert.
 Each was to salute an aspect of the war effort; the U.S. had entered World War II the previous year.
 The only one of these fanfares to become well known is Copland's; the others are rarely if ever performed or recorded.
 The set, with the date of the concert at which each was performed, is: